beteko/tutorials-design-prod-ready-apis/docs/chapters/chapter_4.md

 <br>

-In order to properly log all activities **DEBUG, INFO, ERROR ...** for more accountablity, we will use the in-built python **logging** lib configured with  an external YAML file.
+In order to properly log all activities **DEBUG, INFO, ERROR ...** for more accountability, we will use the in-built python **logging** lib configured with  an external YAML file.

 - First, create the file  **logging.yaml** in the root folder